Nancy Rommelmann

 Nancy Rommelmann is an American journalist, book reviewer, and author.

 Personal life

 Rommelmann and her husband, Din Johnson, have lived in Portland, Oregon since 2004.

-In September 2005, Rommelmann's husband, Din Johnson, opened a coffee shop, Ristretto Roasters, in Portland's Beaumont-Wilshire neighborhood.
+In September 2005, Johnson opened a coffee shop, Ristretto Roasters, in Portland's Beaumont-Wilshire neighborhood.
 The shop grew into a small chain.

 #MeNeither

 Beginning in 2018, Rommelmann and columnist Leah McSweeney started the YouTube video series #MeNeither, defending prominent men accused of sexual assault and casting doubt on certain accusers' motives.
 A group of workers at the coffee company owned by Rommelmann's husband signed an open letter opposing her remarks amid media scrutiny of the company.

 Books

 To the Bridge, a True Story of Motherhood and Murder (2018), tells the nonfiction story of a mother in Portland, Oregon who dropped her small children off a high bridge to their death in an icy river.